Biology

 GPA units: 1

 A detailed study of the chemistry of biological molecules.
 Topics include the structural chemistry of the major classes of biological compounds, enzyme catalysis, bioenergetics, metabolic regulation, glycolysis, gluconeogenesis, beta-oxidation of fatty acids, tricarboxylic acid cycle, electron transport chain and oxidative phosphorylation.
-Molecular and cellular biology.
 Equivalent to CHEM 301.
+Biology Major distribution area: Molecular and Cellular biology.

 Prerequisite: CHEM 222